Energy Engineer

 Pros and cons of being an energy engineer

-Whilst the energy engineer role may combine your interest in energy with your passion for engineering, there are less favourable parts of the job that you should think about.
-Here are the positive and negative factors of an energy engineer role that you should consider before committing to the career path:
+While the energy engineer role may combine your interest in energy with your passion for engineering, there are less favourable parts of the job that you should think about.
+Here are the positive and negative factors of energy engineering careers that you should consider before committing to the career path:

 Pros